How VAT works

 When can or can’t I reclaim VAT?

-VAT cannot be reclaimed on goods and services that:
+VAT cannot normally be reclaimed on costs that:

 How do I reclaim VAT?